Zoobdude/news-site-paywall-remover/README.md

 Please make a pull request or create a issue to request new websites.

-Thanks to Pagorn Phusaisakul and his medium article: [https://nrogap.medium.com/how-to-write-a-chrome-extension-b81218954c7c](https://nrogap.medium.com/how-to-write-a-chrome-extension-b81218954c7c)
+Thanks to Pagorn Phusaisakul and their medium article: [https://nrogap.medium.com/how-to-write-a-chrome-extension-b81218954c7c](https://nrogap.medium.com/how-to-write-a-chrome-extension-b81218954c7c)